Cray-HPE/docs-sat/docs/install.md

     ncn-m001# cd sat-x.y.z
     ```

-1. Run the installer: **install.sh**.
+1. Run the installer: `install.sh`.

     The script produces a lot of output.
 A successful install ends with "SAT
-    version x.y.z has been installed", where "x.y.z" is the SAT product version.
+    version `x.y.z` has been installed", where `x.y.z` is the SAT product version.

     ```screen
     ncn-m001# ./install.sh